eliasYFGM/allegro-templates/README.md

 # Allegro Project Templates
 I originally made these templates as part of my own projects.
 A Code::Blocks project file is included in every template.

 These were made under Linux, but they support mingw32 and DOS targets (Allegro 4 only).
-For a quick installation, you can just git-pull into your default CodeBlocks' UserTemplates folder (starting with 16.01, the folder is located in ~/.config/codeblocks under Linux).
+For a quick installation, you can just git-clone into your default CodeBlocks' UserTemplates folder (starting with 16.01, the folder is located in ~/.config/codeblocks under Linux).

 ## Names